apalache-mc/apalache/docs/src/apalache/config.md

 ## Command line arguments and environment variables

-To view the available command line arguments, run Apalache with the `--help` flag and consult the section on [Running the Too](./running.md) for more details.
+To view the available command line arguments, run Apalache with the `--help` flag and consult the section on [Running the Tool](./running.md) for more details.

-*Some* parameters configurable the command are also configurable via environment variables.
+*Some* parameters configurable via the command line are also configurable via environment variables.
 These parameters are noted in the CLI's inline help.
 If a parameter is configured both through a CLI argument and an environment variable, then the CLI argument always takes precedence.